Mac-STAT/Stat155Notes/docs/index.md

 ## Acknowledgments {-}

-These notes would not be possible without the **bookdown package** and the many open-course R packages used throughout the text.
+These notes would not be possible without the **bookdown package** and the many open-source R packages used throughout the text.
 We thank the developers of these packages for making this work possible.

 The structure of this book is strongly influenced by the [`bookdown` text](https://bookdown.org/yihui/bookdown) written by Yihui Xie.